 Inequality in South Africa's politicised wilderness: Are government-led skills programmes shifting the power base or bolstering the status quo?

+This document contains an abridged overview of my master's dissertation research and methodology, which was awarded first-class honours (83%) - King's College London, Department of Geography.
 The research consulted students, program facilitators, and safari lodge employers to examine the efficacy of government-led skills programmes in empowering local communities in South Africa's wildlife economy.

 This qualitative research contributes to a body of knowledge surrounding social equity in post-colonial conservation areas of sub-Saharan Africa.